WTFAcademy/WTF-zk/Languages/en/11_Group/readme.md

 ## 1. Abstract Algebra

-The term "abstract algebra" is called "abstract" because it is an independent algebraic theory that is abstracted from specific mathematical structures.
+The term "abstract algebra" is called "abstract" because it is an independent algebraic theory abstracted from specific mathematical structures.
 In abstract algebra, we look at the universal properties and patterns of algebraic structures instead of specific algebraic systems (such as real numbers or complex fields).

 Specifically, abstract algebra starts with the general properties of algebraic structures and studies concepts such as sets, operations, and algebraic equations.
 It abstracts the study of various algebraic structures into a common algebraic theory, such as the concepts of groups, rings, fields, and so on.
 Through this abstract method, abstract algebra can reveal the commonalities between different algebraic systems, providing a more general perspective that allows us to understand and compare the relationships between different mathematical structures.

 ## 2. Group

 A group is an abstract algebraic structure that consists of a set and a binary operation.
-A group is usually represented as $(G, 🐔)$, where $G$ represents the set of the group and $🐔$ represents the binary operation of the group.
+A group is usually represented as $(G, 🐔)$, where $G$ represents the set of the group and $🐔$ represents the group's binary operation.
 In this tutorial, we discuss the concepts of abstract algebra in more depth.
-To represent abstract group, we denote it as $(G, 🐔)$, where $🐔$ represents the binary operation, read as "g operation".
+To represent the abstract group, we denote it as $(G, 🐔)$, where $🐔$ represents the binary operation, read as "g operation".

 However, not every combination of a set and a binary operation can be called a group.
 It must satisfy four fundamental properties: